 If your current treatment plant only requires a polishing step to reduce PFAS concentrations, Veolia offers cost effective standard solutions such as activated carbon pressure filters and ion exchange systems to accomplish this.
 If you are looking for an effective way to oxidize contaminants including PFAS compounds, BioCon™ ERS combines the benefits of thermal drying with thermal oxidation.
-Or if your water source has other areas of concern in addition to PFAS such as hardness, nitrates, perchlorate, organics or turbidty, Veolia can provide a complete system for your total treatment needs.
+Or if your water source has other areas of concern, in addition to PFAS, such as hardness, nitrates, perchlorate, organics or turbidty, Veolia can provide a complete system for your total treatment needs.

 If needed, Veolia can also deploy mobile treatment units to maintain water production while source water management and treatment technology evaluations are conducted.

 Testing by Veolia